 The program consists of 48 units of academic study.
-Students may take up to 24 of the 48 units through four-unit (500-level) courses, and the remaining units through six-unit (800-level) courses.
-The four-unit courses allow students to extend their basic theological knowledge and competencies in one or more areas.
-The eight-unit courses are designed to deepen knowledge and competencies in a specialized area and provide opportunity for participation in doctoral seminars.
-Subject to the availability of places in seminars, students may elect to take all their courses from those offered at the 800 level.
+Students may take up to 24 of the 48 units through 4-unit (500-level) courses, and the remaining units through 6-unit (800-level) courses.
+The 4-unit courses allow students to extend their basic theological knowledge and competencies in one or more areas.
+The 6-unit courses are designed to deepen knowledge and competencies in a specialized area and provide opportunity for participation in doctoral seminars.
+Subject to the availability of places in seminars, students may elect to take all their courses from those offered at the 800-level.
 Students are required to take at least half of their course work (24 units) in the designated field of concentration.
-This may be achieved through a combination of requisite eight-unit and four-unit courses.
+This may be achieved through a combination of requisite 6-unit and 4-unit courses.

 The 48-unit program may be completed in one calendar year of full-time study, or its equivalent, with careful planning.
-In order to allow the program to be completed within one year of full-time study, ThM students are permitted to take an six-unit courses concurrently with a four-unit courses, but may not normally take two six-unit courses concurrently.
+In order to allow the program to be completed within one year of full-time study, ThM students are permitted to take a 6-unit course concurrently with a 4-unit course, but may not normally take two 6-unit courses concurrently.

-Students may take up to six four-unit courses, drawn from the MDiv/MA curriculum, and the remaining 800 level courses from the CATS graduate studies curriculum.
-In the case of a student who takes the maximum number of 500 level courses, the program structure will be as follows:
+Students may take up to six 4-unit courses, drawn from the MDiv/MA curriculum, and the remaining 800-level courses from the CATS graduate studies curriculum.
+In the case of a student who takes the maximum number of 500-level courses, the program structure will be as follows: